sh-tney/hillmanLab-utilities/docs/squeak-train.md

 **img5**

 We're going with ```High Recall``` here (which is why I added the "_Recall_" suffix to the folder name), because we want the most generalisable sample we can get.
 This means we want to be as sure as possible that our sample includes even the most faint looking USVs.

+### Why use High Recall?

-If you're curious, I also took to trying all three of the different settings on this slider, which are viewable in the folders ```S:\Kristin Hillman\LAB\Lab members\Josh\deepsqueak\Detections\31Jan-BaselineHybrid_Middle``` and ```...\31Jan-BaselineHybrid_Precision```:
+ - If you're curious, I also took to trying all three of the different settings on this slider, which are viewable in the folders ```S:\Kristin Hillman\LAB\Lab members\Josh\deepsqueak\Detections\31Jan-BaselineHybrid_Middle``` and ```...\31Jan-BaselineHybrid_Precision```:

 **img6**

-By opening up any of these folders using ```File > Select Detection Folder```, and loading the different Detected Call Files (on the middle-right of the DeepSqueak window), you can compare and see how sensitive each of these different settings were, despite all being used on the same network.
+ - By opening up any of these folders using ```File > Select Detection Folder```, and loading the different Detected Call Files (on the middle-right of the DeepSqueak window), you can compare and see how sensitive each of these different settings were, despite all being used on the same network.
 For reference; here's a table that shows the number of calls detected by each sensitivity in each file:

 **img7**

-While it seems like the more precise network here would make more sense, I've tried to demonstrate here that an untuned "precise" network is actually just going to prune off real calls.
+ - While it seems like the more precise network here would make more sense, I've tried to demonstrate here that an untuned "precise" network is actually just going to prune off real calls.
 The two bracketed numbers on the table represent two files I went through and manually counted how many "real" calls were in the file.
 While intuitively one might think that the Precise network with 1461 Calls would have found all 1264 of the Recall network's *"true"* calls, actually it cut off many of the true calls as well, leaving us with only 824.

+### Continuing...

 So because we want the most generalizeable sample, we want to go with the sensitivity that will give us the most "true" calls; ```Recall```.
 And from there, we're going with ```Multi Detect```.
 From the window that shows up there, you can select multiple source files from the Audio folder, using the ```Shift``` or ```Ctrl``` keys while clicking on multiple filenames; or just the **Select All** button: